UBCHREST/ablate/docs/content/development/UsingGitWithABLATE.md

    # Get a list of changes to your code
    git status

-   # Review the changes.
+   # Stage the changes.
 To add all files
    git add -A

    # or a specific file